alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 To apply for a free certificate you'll need:

-- to know if the medicine is EU-authorised - check using the [EU veterinary medicinal product](http://vet.eudrapharm.eu/vet/searchbykeyword.do)
+- to know if the medicine is EU-authorised - check using the [EU veterinary medicinal product database](http://vet.eudrapharm.eu/vet/welcome.do?selectedStaticLocale.languageCode=en)
 - your RCVS number - you can [search the register](http://www.rcvs.org.uk/find-a-surgeon/surgeon)

 $CTA